MCX2code/ResponsiveStore/README.md

   ## Description

   This is a professional responsive website designed.
 A digital store that provides a great online shopping experience.
-They have a couple items and site is reponsive to Mobile, tablet, Computer and monitors of most sizes.
+A couple items currently available but site is reponsive to Mobile, Tablet, Computer and Monitors of most sizes.

   ## Table of contents